yiwensong/lzss/README.md

 compress and can be decompressed with relative ease.
 I have chosen the following designs:

-* Before each non-repeating character, we insert a 0 bit.
+* There is a separate flag array that is before all the data because memory alignment is desirable for those writing code.
 * A repeat is denoted by a pair of numbers, offset and length.
-* The offset is a negative number indicating the offset of the occurrence the phrase.
+* The offset is a positive number indicating how many bytes to back.
-* The length is how long the last occurrence of the phrase is
+* The length is how long the last occurrence of the phrase is.
-* These are stored as 16-bit integers, the former signed and the latter unsigned.
+* The offset is stored as a uint16\_t, and the length is stored as a uint8\_t.
+* These numbers may change as we go to optimize for compression ratio for various forms of documents.
-* We use a maximum of 32 KB window--that is, the maximum number of characters that we perform the backwards search is 32 KB before the current location.
+* We use a maximum of 64 KB window--that is, the maximum number of characters that we perform the backwards search is 64 KB before the current location.
+* For file creation, we also write the size of the file to facilitate memory allocation on the decompression.

 ## Serial Performance